day8/lein-git-inject/README.md

   ;; inject an ambient build value into a def within your application.
   ;;
   ;; You'll notice the use of the substitution key ":lein-git-inject/version".
-  ;; At build time, this middleware will replaced that keyword with the value for ;; the current git tag.
+  ;; At build time, this middleware will replace that keyword with the value for ;; the current git tag.
   ;; In turn, that value is used within a `:clojure-define` ;; to place it into a def (called "version" within the namespace "some.namespace").
   :shadow-cljs {:builds {:app {:target :browser
                                :release {:compiler-options {:closure-defines {some.namespace.version  :lein-git-inject/version}}}}}}

-  ;; Note: by default, lein will change version in project.clj when you do a `lein release`.
+  ;; Note: by default, lein will change the version in project.clj when you do a `lein release`.
   ;; To avoid this (because you now want the version to come from the git tag), explicitly include ;; the following steps to avoid using the default release process provided by lein.
   :release-tasks [["vcs" "assert-committed"]